Tasty Low Carb or Keto

 We are not dietitians or doctors.
-Joanie and I are just foodies like you who have made a commitment to enjoy a TASTY LOW CARB lifestyle and offer this blog to share our recipes and our experience.
+Joanie and I are just foodies like you who have made a commitment to enjoy a TASTY LOW CARB lifestyle and offer this blog to share our Keto recipes and our experience.

 Here is our story . . .

-Approximately five years ago I was diagnosed with Adult Cystic Fibrosis (CF), an inherited disorder that affects the lungs and digestive system.
+Approximately seven years ago I was diagnosed with Adult Cystic Fibrosis (CF), an inherited disorder that affects the lungs and digestive system.
 Not a diagnosis that anyone wants to hear, but one that finally explained the respiratory problems that I had been plagued with most of my life.
 The CF has also led to limitations in the ability of my pancreas to produce insulin, leading to what is called CF related diabetes (CFRD).
 So like many in our world, I began monitoring my blood glucose daily and became acutely aware of how much food can impact the levels and my health.

-Since retiring from nursing three years ago and relocating with Chris from Pennsylvania to Arizona, my job is to stay as healthy as possible through diet and exercise.
+Since retiring from nursing seven years ago and relocating with Chris from Pennsylvania to Arizona, my job is to stay as healthy as possible through diet and exercise.
 In the Phoenix area we have a plethora of gorgeous mountain trails, so hiking and walking has become a daily early morning activity for me for nine months of the year.
 When it becomes too hot in the summer, swimming takes over as my daily routine.
 Exercise is great for maintaining adequate lung function and also helps with my diabetes.

 The best diet for diabetes is a low-carb diet.
 It helps with weight loss and will lower the blood glucose.
 Excess carbs cause spikes in glucose and danger for a diabetic.
 But, in my case I do not need to lose weight.
 In fact, doctors encourage me not to lose weight.
 I have to make sure that I get enough calories and fat in my diet to maintain my healthy weight while keeping my glucose numbers stable.
 It is a balancing act, but our low carb lifestyle works for me as I am able to control my diabetes with diet and my daily exercise, all without the need for insulin.